gcervantes8/Star-Classifier-For-Mario-64/README.md

 You select the route you want to use from the dropdown

-Add custom routes by adding them to the routes directory
+Custom routes can be added by adding the .route file in the routes directory

 ### Key setup